 What should you do in the midst of the uncertainty about what direction the agency will take?
 Continue to remain in compliance—stay the course.
 This article will provide six New Year’s AAP Resolutions that can help focus your energy in a helpful direction.

-- Examine the data, data, data—Review the data that you will use for the AAP.
+- Examine the data, data, data—Review the data you will use for the AAP.
 Pay attention to the details and accuracy.
-There is no excuse for inaccurate data and sloppy record keeping.
+There is no excuse for inaccurate data and sloppy recordkeeping.

 - Check out disability self-identification—We are in the interim period.
 When the revised 503 regulations went into effect in 2014, employers were required to solicit voluntary self-identification from employees about their disability status.
-Employers are required to continue to solicit this information every 5 years using the OFCCP prescribed form.
+Employers are required to continue to solicit this information every five years using the OFCCP prescribed form.
 In the interim period between solicitations, employers are required to REMIND employees (at least once) that they can change their disability status at any time.

-- Spend time with Staffing—You may call them Recruiters, Talent Acquisition, or Staffing representatives—they are the ones out their searching for the best and the brightest.
+- Spend time with Staffing—You may call them Recruiters, Talent Acquisition, or Staffing representatives—they are the ones out there searching for the best and the brightest.
 Find out what they are doing with searches; where your company’s jobs are being listed, posted or otherwise advertised; what relationships they have with placement organizations; what records they are keeping (or not keeping); and what their plans are for 2017 to attract top talent.